 - They run into this issue a lot in their relationship, with Cordelia complaining about how much Xander would do for both Buffy and Willow.

 - Though the exact stock phrase isn't used, the concept appears several times in Coupling.
 Jane's reaction to this trope feeds her story arc in the "Inferno" episode.

-- Subverted in the episode "The Cupboard of Patrick's Love" when Steve is watching what he believes to be Patrick's sex tape with Susan.
+- Subverted in the episode "The Cupboard of Patrick's Love" when Steve is watching what he believes to be Patrick's sex tape with Susan, and loudly exclaims "She's never done that with me!" to Patrick, before realising that Susan is in the room.
 It turns out to not be her.

 - Downton Abbey: Thomas notices Carson helping new footman Alfred in learning the ropes of serving at Downton.
 Thomas confronts the boss:

 Thomas: You’re taking a lot of trouble with Alfred.
 I feel quite jealous.

 - Inverted in Frasier, Daphne becomes worried about her impending marriage after her parents break up.
 Her father points out that Niles flew to England and dragged him all the way to Seattle just to comfort her, and admits "I never did anything like that for your mother."

 - In Get Smart, 99 tells a man her name, inciting her ignorant partner Max's jealousy.
 She matter-of-factly replies, "You never asked me."
 It's actually a Code Name.
 Viewers never learn her real name, and we doubt Max did either.